michelnossin/sparkscala/README.md

 docker run --rm -p 8080:8080 dylanmei/zeppelin

 localhost:8080 will give access to Zeppelin.

+Please note the notebook expects some data files which we mount on the Docker image using -v <source-dir>:/tmp/somedir , as the code expects a particular csv file in /tmp/somedir

 ```

 The initial test notebook was copied from this location and later changed using different sources: